How to Use Emojis in Emails

 Best examples of emojis:

 For our convenience, let’s divide email emojis into 5 groups:

-1. Those that create the sense of emergency
+1. Those that build a sense of urgency

 These can be timers, watches/clocks, sandglasses, running people, lightenings, even emoticons with frown faces.
-They normally go with the sales and promo emails.
-They are seldomly used for the teaser campaigns.
+They normally go with sales and promo emails.
+They are seldom used for the teaser campaigns.

 a) Brooklinen — only hours left! 😱

 b) Designmodo — Black Friday Sale Starts… NOW! 💥 (35% Off Everything!) ⏰

 c) Banana Republic Factory — 💥 THE BIGGEST BESTEST SALE OF THE YEAR 💥